 Hey, y’all!
 I don’t know about you but I get asked all the time about how to run a successful business.
 In fact, so many people ask me about it that I now have a business coaching group for those serious about running a thriving, profitable business.

-I have talked before about how to price your wreaths for profit and the response to that post was so amazing that I thought I should cover more information around this topic.
+With that in mind, I’ve talked before about how to price your wreaths for profit.
+The response to that post was so amazing that I thought I should cover more information around this general topic.
+Today, I’m doing a deep dive into determining the cost of goods sold in order to calculate how to price your handmade items.

-After all, figuring out how to price your items is difficult – and yet incredibly important!
+After all, figuring out how to price your items is difficult.
+At the same time, it’s incredibly important to get it right.
 This one decision will determine if you have a successful business or a dying one.
+No one wants a dying business.

 On the one hand, you don’t want to price your incredible product so high that people decide to buy something similar from someone else instead.
 On the other hand, you need to price them high enough to cover your costs and make a profit.